 Walk Among the Coral Reefs

-Many visitors will enjoy strolling around Coral World, a very unique 4.5 acre Ocean Park and Undersea Observatory just 20 minutes by car from
+Many visitors will enjoy strolling around Coral World, a very unique 4.5 acre Ocean Park and Undersea Observatory just 20 minutes by car from downtown Charlotte

 Amalie.
 The attraction pumps unfiltered sea water into the large aquariums, providing the fish and coral reefs with a continuous supply of fresh nutrients.
 Here, endangered

 sea turtles are raised and studied with the goal of releasing them into the wild.
-The touch pools include large starfish, sand dollars and stingrays as well as juvenile sharks,
+The touch pools include large starfish, sand dollars and stingrays as well as juvenile sharks

-among other creatures.
+, among other creatures.
 Mangrove Lagoon and Caribbean Reef Encounter are all excellent showcases of the islands' underwater environment.
 The latter hosts

 interesting sleepover parties for children.

 Most visitors don't realize the Undersea Observatory at Coral

 World is a 3-story tower, because the two lower levels are under water.
 The top level has an observation deck with a panoramic view of the coast and the shoreline.
 The mid level is a 50,000

 sponges and the violet sea fans waving in the open sea along the reef.
 Here, any underwater creature can make an unscheduled appearance.

 The lower level of the observatory is also a viewing spot to observe some Sea Trekkin'.
 Perhaps the most unique aspect of the attraction, Sea

 Trekkin' utilizes the latest technology in helmet diving.
 Suitable for anyone who knows how to swim, a guide leads up to eight sea trekkers along a marked trail on

 the sea floor near the undersea observatory.
 The futuristic helmet provides trekkers with the air, weight and stability to walk underwater and allows both head and hair to

 stay completely dry.
 You'll see countless citizens of the sea here and experience the open-water reef environment up close, without having to snorkel on the surface or

 Navigate the Waters

-.
-Since we are not experienced sailors, we preferred a boat which included captain and crew (especially a cook).
+are not experienced sailors, we preferred a boat which included captain and crew (especially a cook).
 This leaves us to basically enjoy the boat and the activities without worry.

 The Virgin Islands Charter League offers a list of boats which must meet certain standards of insurance, licensing, safety, experience, training, and general

 professionalism in order to become a VICL member.
 The list includes boats available with or without crew, for daily or weekly charter.
 VICL will also provide a list of

-booking agents who are experienced in matching you to the best boat, itinerary and budget.
+charter booking agents who are experienced in matching you to the best boat, itinerary and budget.